LukasK/justnotes/README.md

 - etc.

 ![A screenshot of your package](https://github.com/LukasK/justnotes/blob/master/misc/screen.png)

 # Prerequisites

 - pandoc installation

 # TODO

+- justnotes.py: add excludes for files not to copy like .git folder etc.
+- justnotes.py l.80: add general excludes like index file, .git folder, etc.; add argument for it
 - Refresh tree view after writing html
 - Make python script a node module
 - Finish README.
 What does it do?
 How?
 Why??!